New Here?

 • Sexual surrender implies respecting your husband’s sexuality, even though it is different than your own.
 Because the two of you are “one flesh,” enjoy the journey of learning how you two, though very different in sexual nature, can become sexually one.
 Honor and value your husband for who God made him to be, strong sexuality and all.

-• Submitting to your husband sexually has nothing to do with the dominant/submissive or master/slave lifestyle, which is an abusive and demanding counterfeit of God’s biblical design for marriage.
+• Submitting to your husband sexually has nothing to do with the dominant/submissive or master/slave lifestyle, which is an abusive and demeaning counterfeit of God’s biblical design for marriage.
 Sexual submission means giving yourself completely to your husband, responding to his love as Jesus desires us to respond to Him, wholeheartedly and without reservation, in an atmosphere of trust and security.

 • Part of your sexual surrender includes loving your husband “as if.”
 While I believe he should lead the way in sexual surrender, I also believe that sometimes you need to be able to give yourself sexually even when you don’t feel the emotional connection you desire.
 When you are willing to give yourself to your husband “as if” you two were already emotionally fulfilled, it can lead to that becoming a reality.